lammps/lammps/doc/src/fix_langevin.rst

 .. note::

-   this accumulated energy does NOT include kinetic energy removed by the *zero* flag.
+   This accumulated energy does NOT include kinetic energy removed by the *zero* flag.
 LAMMPS will print a warning when both options are active.